Sleep - 3 years to 6 years

 - lack of a night-time routine to help him wind down

-- going to bed too early.
+- being put to bed too early.

-Note: children usually wake when they have had enough sleep, so early waking may be because of early bedtime.
+Children usually wake when they have had enough sleep, so early waking may be because of early bedtime.

 Some things to try with older children